charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 }
 ```

-It is not annoying for the inheritance checking, because there are both abstractions!
-It is not so amazing, because some abstractions like string need an expert behind in support.
+In this case, the @Abstraction plays two roles, so in case of inheritance, the new class inherits from the two aspects.
+Indeed, some abstractions like string need an expert behind in support.
-When inheriting, for example an AwesomeString class extends String, the AwesomeString instanciated abstraction is of the same nature of the String, the inheritance is especially about this.
-But the AwesomeString can access the static expert too.
+When inheriting, for example an AwesomeString class extends String, the AwesomeString instanciated abstraction is of the same nature of the String, but the static methods are inherited too.
+The AwesomeString can access the static expert too, and also has to have the two sub-roles.
 Static subroles have been added to stay compatible with existing languages, especially Java.

-In the clprolf framework for java, as annotations are already used, the sub-role annotations are available through a optional role attribute of @Simu_real_world_obj.
+In the clprolf framework for java, as annotations are already used, the sub-role annotations are available through an optional role attribute of @Simu_real_world_obj.
 For instance:
 @Simu_real_world_obj(Role.DESIGN_ROLE)
 The roles are Role.DESIGN_ROLE, Role.HUMAN_EXPERT, Role.EXPERT_COMPONENT, Role.GUI_ROLE, Role.MACHINE_TOOL, Role.STATIC, Role.HUMAN_EXPERT_STATIC, Role.EXPERT_COMPONENT_STATIC